 Have you ever made a miniature of real airplane?
 Today you can make it on the

 computer.
-If your PC was built after 2005, it is powerful enough to become a
+If your PC was built less than 6 years ago, it is powerful enough to become a

 real graphic workstation.
 You do not need to spend any money on the software.

 Some of public-licensed (free) programs can be used for this purpose.
 So - you

 I have practiced this new kind of hobby since end of 2006, without any

 previous experience.
 The results are published on this site: details about